huangyh09/hilearn/README.rst

 * a mixture of linear regression model

-* a plot function to show correlation between a pair of data
+* a plot function to show correlation between a pair of data (for regression)

+* a plot function to show ROC curve with AUC score (for classification)

 How to install?